twhite96/gatsby-dev-research/1 - Web Dev/Advanced JavaScript.md

 ## Iterables

-Some things to think about when comparing languages and how learning one can help you better understand another, in this case, how [[Iterators in Python|iterators in Python]] have helped me understand how to use [[Iterators in Python#^88dd30|iterables]] in JavaScript
+Some things to think about when comparing languages and how learning one can help you better understand another, in this case, how [[Iterators in Python|iterators in Python]] have helped me understand how to use [[Iterators in Python|iterables]] in JavaScript

 ## Async/Await